 Four scenarios are common:

-4. All three weak — rare but does occur.
-Usually compensated by other chart factors (strong benefics, powerful yogas, strong D9) that become the "de facto anchors" in place of the classical trio.
+- All three weak - rare but does occur.
+Usually compensated by other chart factors, such as strong benefics, powerful yogas, or strong D9, that become the "de facto anchors" in place of the classical trio.

 Step 4 - Yogas, Aspects, and Key Houses

-With the structural trio read, Step 4 adds the interpretive layer: the yogas, aspects, and key life-area houses that give the chart its distinctive personality.
+With the structural trio read, Step 4 adds the interpretive layer.
+Yogas, aspects, and key life-area houses give the chart its distinctive personality, but they should be read after the anchors, not before them.

 Prominent Yogas

 A yoga is a specific planetary configuration that produces a characteristic outcome.
-Most charts contain five to fifteen classical yogas; identify the two or three most prominent.
-Look for:
+Most charts contain five to fifteen classical yogas, so the task is not to collect every name.
+Identify the two or three yogas that are most prominent or most connected to the anchor planets and the current Dasha lord.

-Focus on the yogas involving your anchor planets or your current Dasha lord — those are the ones operationally "live" for you now.
-For deep yoga analysis see the Wikipedia overview of Hindu astrology and our upcoming yoga-specific articles.
+Then return to the rule: focus on the yogas involving your anchor planets or your current Dasha lord.
+Those are the ones most likely to be operationally alive now.
+A yoga promised in the birth chart still needs strength, timing, and context before it becomes lived experience.
+For broad background see the Wikipedia overview of Hindu astrology and our upcoming yoga-specific articles.

 Key Aspects (Drishti)